-MATH 0325 - Foundations of Mathematical Reasoning.
+MATH 0425 - Foundations of Mathematical Reasoning.
 This course surveys a variety of mathematical topics needed to prepare students for college level statistics or quantitative reasoning for algebra-based courses.
 Topics include: numeracy with an emphasis on estimation and fluency with large numbers; evaluating expressions and formulas; rates, ratios, and proportions; percentages; solving equations; linear models; date interpretations including graphs and tables; verbal, algebraic and graphical representations of functions; exponential models.
 This course will not count toward a degree and is not intended for transfer.
-Corequisite of NCBM 0125 may be required based on TSIA scores and degree plan.
-48 lecture hours.
+4 lecture hours each week.
+Successful completion (C or better) will fulfill TSI requirements for non-Algebra based courses.